easy30/easy-task/README.md

 The task plugin can also be a normal spring bean, but when configuring the task information in the console, you need to specify the method to be executed.
 - Start the application task-spring-boot-client-demo
-- Visit http://localhost:8080 (make sure the console is the state of starting), click on the "add" task, "application" select "boot-client-demo"; plan time to fill in 5s (5 seconds); Bean name and above the developed plugin is consistent, fill in the "bootDemoPlugin"; other required fields are fill in at random <br/>
+- Visit http://localhost:8080 (make sure the console is the state of starting), click on the "Add" task, "Application" select "boot-client-demo"; plan time to fill in 5s (5 seconds); Bean name and above the developed plugin is consistent, fill in the "bootDemoPlugin"; other required fields are fill in at random <br/>

 ![addTask](docs/images/addTaskEn.png)

-- Save and close, click "Start", then click "View" log after more than 10 seconds, if you see the log of "task run...", everything is fine.
+- Save and close, click "Start", then click "Log" button after more than 10 seconds, if you see the log of "task run...", everything is fine.

 ### The scheduling platform is applied to existing spring mvc application